MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 For example, in the Outlook email app the shortcut <kbd>Ctrl</kbd>+<kbd>E</kbd> is set by default to search for an email.
 If you prefer instead to set <kbd>Ctrl</kbd>+<kbd>F</kbd> to search your email (rather than forward an email as set by default), you can remap the shortcut with "Outlook" set as your "Target app".

-Keyboard Manager uses the process-names (not application names) to target apps.
+Keyboard Manager uses process-names (not application names) to target apps.
 For example, Microsoft Edge is set as "msedge" (process name), not "Microsoft Edge" (application name).
 To find an application's process name, open PowerShell and enter the command `get-process` or open Command Prompt and enter the command `tasklist`.
 This will result in a list of process names for all applications you currently have open.
 Below is a list of a few popular application process names.

 | Application     | Process name  |
 | :---            | :---          |